 Capital program management software is designed for large companies that manage multiple projects simultaneously.
 These programs offer a number of benefits:

 Better visibility.
 The biggest benefit of top capital program management software is the ability to see all of the data needed in order to manage the portfolio.
 Information is easily tracked and kept all in one place so it can be viewed and reported on with minimal effort.

 Improved collaboration.
-Portfolio visibility, as well as scheduling and inventory management, requires managers to consider phases, tasks, resources, and labor.
+Portfolio visibility, as well as scheduling and inventory control, requires managers to consider phases, tasks, resources and labor.
 This leads to more thoughtful planning and faster project completion by removing bottlenecks and wasted inventory.